 no-watch filesystem watching mode,

-allowing users to manually control when synchronization occurs and to integrate
+allowing users to manually control when synchronization occurs or to integrate

-Synchronization or forwarding can be permanently halted for a session (and the
+Synchronization or forwarding can be permanently halted (and the session

 For synchronization sessions, this will not delete files at either endpoint (but should be done before manually deleting files on either endpoint to avoid propagating any deletions).